[PHPUnit] I tried using DataProvider!

 This is Fukui from the System Development Department!

-This time, I tried using an annotation (a useful mechanism) called DataProvider that can be used with PHPUnit, so I would like to introduce how to use it along with the background and background that led to its use!
+This time, I tried using an annotation called DataProvider (a convenient mechanism) that can be used with PHPUnit, so I will introduce how to use it along with the background and history of how I came to use it!

-*In this article, we will omit the explanation of the annotation itself (what is an annotation).
+*In this article, I will not be explaining the annotation itself (what is an annotation)

 overview